 The amount of exposure to their fear will gradually increase within reason.
 Theoretically, the more the patient is gradually exposed to their fear, the less it will bother them over time.
 With that being said, it is very important that the therapist does not expose the patient to too much too soon as this may cause their symptoms of tuberculophobia to worsen, as opposed to them improving.
 So, this is why it is very important to find a therapist who is very experienced and adept at treating phobias.

 Anti-anxiety medication may also help with some of the symptoms of tuberculophobia as well.
 However, this is something that you will want to first talk to your doctor about.
-If you think you may have this condition, then it is very important that you talk to your doctor as soon as you can so that you can be treated for your symptoms.

 Exposure Therapy for Tuberculophobia